How Much Does a Kitchen Remodel Cost?

 Older appliances use far more water, gas, and electricity than they really need.
 Energy-efficient models will lower utility bills and are kinder to the planet, as are many of the sustainable options for flooring, countertops, and cabinetry.

 Adding ground fault circuit interrupter (GFCI) outlets to a kitchen reduces the likelihood of electrical shocks in a place where water and electricity are often side by side.
-Many older kitchens are not up to current codes, so updating and acquiring the necessary permits to modernize the safety of the kitchen will both increase the safety of your home and increase the home’s value.
+Many older kitchens are not up to current codes, so updating and acquiring the necessary permits to modernize the safety of the kitchen will both increase the safety of your home and increase the home’s value (homeowners, however, may not be aware that permits are a hidden cost associated with common remodeling projects).
 A kitchen remodel also offers an opportunity to reconfigure the storage to be more efficient, reducing the number of sharp items on the counter and providing good lighting for tasks involving knives and hot pans.

-How to Save Money on Kitchen Remodel Costs
+How to Save Money on Kitchen Remodel Cost

-Many of the money-saving opportunities are in the selections you’ll make during planning—deciding on economy-, middle-, or luxury-grade materials, choosing higher- or lower-end appliances, and negotiating with contractors or suppliers.
+Many of the opportunities to save on kitchen remodeling costs are in the selections you’ll make during planning—deciding on economy-, middle-, or luxury-grade materials, choosing higher- or lower-end appliances, and negotiating with contractors or suppliers.
 There are some other ways to economize and get the most out of your budget.

 - If feasible, maintain the footprint of the existing kitchen as much as possible, which will save on building costs and plumbing and electrical work.